 Toyotomi Hideyoshi was allowed to keep Tosa Province, while the rest of Shikoku was divided among Hideyoshi's generals.

-Toyotomi Hideyoshi dispatched Kanamori Nagachika to destroy the Anegakoji clan of Hida and he carried out the siege of Toyama Castle.
+Toyotomi Hideyoshi dispatched Kanamori Nagachika to destroy the Anegakoji clan of Hida while Hideyoshi carried out the siege of Toyama Castle.

 In 1586 Toyotomi Hideyoshi conquered Kyushu, wresting control from the Shimazu clan.

-Meanwhile, Toyotomi Hideyoshi took his own forces down a more westerly route, in Chikuzen Province.
+Meanwhile, Toyotomi Hideyoshi took his own forces down a more western route, in Chikuzen province.

-Later in 1587, Toyotomi Hideyoshi banished Christian missionaries from Kyushu, to exert greater control over the Kirishitan daimyo.
+Later in 1587, Toyotomi Hideyoshi banished Christian missionaries from Kyushu, either to exert greater control over the Kirishitan daimyo or to prohibit human trafficking.

-In 1588, Toyotomi Hideyoshi forbade ordinary peasants from owning weapons and started a sword hunt to confiscate arms.
+In 1588, Toyotomi Hideyoshi forbade ordinary peasants from owning weapons and started a sword hunt to confiscate all weapons owned by peasants.

 In 1590, Toyotomi Hideyoshi carried out the Odawara Campaign against the Hojo clan in the Kanto region.

-Toyotomi Hideyoshi held the generals in contempt, and they sided with Tokugawa Ieyasu.
+Toyotomi Hideyoshi held the generals in contempt, and they sided with Ieyasu.

 In that same year, Toyotomi Hideyoshi banned "unfree labour" or slavery in Japan, but forms of contract and indentured labour persisted alongside the period penal codes' forced labour.